-Philippe was one of the filmmakers of Zidane.
-Mogwai will be performing live to the film on 19-20 July.
+Philippe was one of the filmmakers of Zidane, A 21st Century Portrait.
+Mogwai performed live to the film for MIF13.
 For more information, please visit the event page by following the link in the left hand panel.

 Philippe Parreno rose to prominence in the 1990s, earning critical acclaim for his work, which employs a diversity of media including film, sculpture, performance, drawing and text.
 Parreno has radically redefined the exhibition experience by conceiving his shows as a scripted space where a series of events unfolds.
 This is a question of creating, in a given volume, as much space and time as possible by folding and unfolding the space onto itself.